dvmarcilio/SpongeBugs/README.md

 ### Goal

-Implement a set of refactorings (using [Rascal-MPL](http://rascal-mpl.org)) to evolve a legacy Java systems towards the usage of more recent constructs of the language.
+Implement a set of refactorings (using [Rascal-MPL](http://rascal-mpl.org)) to evolve a legacy Java system towards the usage of more recent constructs of the language.

 ### Current transformations

    * Convert Anonymous Inner Classes into Lambda Expressions
-   * Convert explicit typing of generic r-alues into Diamond Operator
+   * Convert explicit typing of generic r-values into Diamond Operator
    * Conver if-then-else-if on the value of strings to Switch String
    * Convert similar catch blocks into MultiCatch